 And then there’s the barrier of cost.
 Although sleep apnea treatment is likely to save money over the long term, that’s hard to appreciate when the cost of their sleep apnea is already spent and not linked to a particular condition.

 Most importantly, insurance companies haven’t yet figured out how to design their accounting systems to reward the treatment of chronic illness rather than allowing complications to develop.

 As we strive to overcome these barriers, we will hopefully develop new approaches to frame the costs and benefits of sleep apnea treatment so that all those currently undiagnosed will get the treatment they need.

 Do you suspect you might have sleep apnea in Omaha?
-Please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+Please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.